CancerGenome/Bioinformatics_Pipeline/GATK_SNVCalling/README.md

 # Caveat

   This README is a lite version.
-If you want to see more details on each command line, please go to Doc folder
+If you want to see more details on each command line, please go to Doc folder Please also read carefully for the GATK best practices mannual.

 # Introduction
 - All data were aligned to reference genome GRCh37 (hg19) with bwa 0.7.17 mem. <br>